La Grande-Motte, 2016

-The leitmotif in this series is the French Mediterranean tourist resort of La Grande-Motte, a super artificial coastal town that Sarah Van Marcke visited and examined several times in recent years.
-It is one of those rare cities that were planned entirely from scratch and were designed around a well-defined concept by a single architect.
-In this case, the French architect Jean Balladur was the key figure.
+The leitmotif in this series is the French Mediterranean tourist resort of La Grande-Motte, a super artificial coastal city.
+It is one of those rare cities that were planned entirely from scratch and were designed around a well-defined concept by a single architect, Jean Balladur.

 Thierry Vandenbussche, Stilll Gallery